insin/nwb/docs/Middleware.md

 ###### `express`

-The Express module must be passed as the first argument.
+Your app's version of the Express module must be passed as the first argument.

 ###### `options`

+* `autoInstall` - automatically install missing npm dependencies.
+Default: `false`
 * `info` - print info about Webpack modules after rebuilds.
 Default: `false`

 #### Example